University of Southampton Students' Union: Protests and sit-ins

-In common with other students' unions of the period, during the 1960s and 70s the union and its members undertook a number of protests and sit-ins on a variety of different scales form international to local.
+In common with other students' unions of the period, during the 1960s and 70s, the union and its members undertook a number of protests and sit-ins on a variety of different scales form international to local.

-During the 1960s, documents record a number of protests at a local level including boycott of the university refectory over the quality of the food, protesting the right of Sikhs to wear a turban as part of their uniform and standing in solidarity with striking workers at the Ford Southampton plant.
-Protesting students in Berlin in June 1967, students and workers opposing Gaullism in France in May 1968 and imprisoned intellectuals in the Soviet Union in June 1968 all received union support and in 1969 it banned Enoch Powell from appearing at the Union.
-Two sit-ins also took place in the late 1960s, both of the administration offices of the university: the first in February 1968 lasted 24 hours when 50 students sat in support of students at the London School of Economics which put the telephone exchange out of action but caused no other damage; the second was in June 1969 for 38 hours by 60 students over the number of students required to resit exams that year.
-A sit-in in 1971 took place in central Southampton where three derelict or vacant houses were occupied by students in protest of the shortage in university accommodation.
+During the 1960s, documents record a number of protests at a local level including boycott of the university refectory over the quality of the food, protesting the right of Sikhs to wear a turban as part of their uniform, and standing in solidarity with striking workers at the Ford Southampton plant.
+Protesting students in Berlin in June 1967, students and workers opposing Gaullism in France in May 1968, and imprisoned intellectuals in the Soviet Union in June 1968 all received union support and in 1969, it banned Enoch Powell from appearing at the Union.
+Two sit-ins also took place in the late 1960s, both at the administration offices of the university: the first, in February 1968, lasted 24 hours when 50 students sat in support of students at the London School of Economics, which put the telephone exchange out of action but caused no other damage; the second was in June 1969 for 38 hours by 60 students over the number of students required to resit exams that year.
+A sit-in in 1971 took place in central Southampton, where three derelict or vacant houses were occupied by students in protest of the shortage in university accommodation.

 A more significant protest took place in March 1970 when students organised a sit-in at the Nuffield Theatre for ten days in protest at the appointment of a Dr. W. A. Coupe as a professor of German.
-Regardless, the University Senate confirmed Coupe's appointment and in February 1971 students on the German course occupied the Arts 1 building that adjoined the Nuffield Theatre for 24 hours before occupying the theatre itself for another 10 days.
-The protest led to changes in the appointment process to remove students from panels, confirming the university (not the department) leads appointments and to the creation of the staff voice publication Viewpoint.
+Regardless, the University Senate confirmed Coupe's appointment and in February 1971, students on the German course occupied the Arts 1 building that adjoined the Nuffield Theatre for 24 hours before occupying the theatre itself for another 10 days.
+The protest led to changes in the appointment process to remove students from panels, confirming the university (not the department) leads appointments, and to the creation of the staff voice publication Viewpoint.